Anyone can have a stroke

 Was it a blockage or a bleed?

-Surgery may be an option and they use a procedure similar to angioplasty (treatment for heart attacks) to remove the blockage and to open up the blood flow to the brain.
+If surgery is chosen, a method similar to angioplasty (a treatment for heart attacks) is used to remove the blockage and let blood flow to the brain again.

 Road to recovery